danb0b/danb0b.github.io/content/notebook/ros2/setting-up-rosbridge-on-docker.md

 ---
-title: Setting up a ROS2 docker image and container for rosbridge
+title: Setting up Rosbridge in a docker container
+tags:
+- docker
+- ros2
+- rosbridge
 ---

 ## Introduction

 This article shows the following:

+* how to get rosbridge working in a docker container
 * How to create a custom user in a dockerfile
-* how to get rosbridge working
 * how to set up rosbridge for use with a physical network, even one through a wifi NIC (which has historically been harder)

 ## Folder structure